December on Ambergris Caye

 After Dion was finished donating blood, we had to take the receipt across the street to Patricia’s doctor at Karl Heusner Memorial Hospital (KHMH).
 Since Ivarine happens to be an accountant there, she was willing to help escort us to do that job and have us meet her sister Patricia who was getting the “Precious Gift of Red” from Dion.
 It was a special moment in time seeing one of our top rare donors and his recipient side by side – we were all joyous.
 Her husband arrived just in time to say a heartfelt hello as we were leaving.

-We do not always get to meet the people we help and so this trip was a magical early Christmas present for Dion and I as well.
+We do not always get to meet the people we help and so this trip was a magical early Christmas present for both Dion and myself.